opendata-guru/peacock-user-ui/CONTRIBUTING.md

 The glue-config.js file is located at `peacock-user-ui/user-config/glue-config.js` by default.
 It is the main project configuration file.

+You need to rebuild the project after changing this file.

 ### user-configs.js

 The user-configs.json file is located at `peacock-user-ui/config/user-configs.js` by default.
 It contains the paths to the glue-config.js and i18n.json.
 So this file overwrite the settings in `glue-config.js`.
 The simplest sample file is `user-configs.default.js` (with no configuration overwrites).

 The `user-configs.js` checks global variables and set the values, if set, to the configuration.
 The global variables can set in `config.js`file.

+You need to rebuild the project after changing this file.

 ### config.js